 Rich, low carb flourless chocolate cake with a gooey peanut butter center.
 Grain-free and grain-free.

-- In small saucepan, melt butter and chocolate together, whisking until smooth.
+- In a microwave safe bowl, melt butter and chocolate together, whisking until smooth.
+Alternatively, you can melt it carefully over low heat.

 - Divide about 2/3 of the batter between the three ramekins, making sure to cover the bottom.